 The album release title should be spelled correctly and match the cover art.
 Album release titles should not have extra information that is not necessary to identify the content.
-See the Capitalization, Casing, & Abbreviations section for capitalization standards.
+See the Capitalization, Casing & Abbreviations section for capitalization standards.
 Artwork should accompany all release types.

-The album release type (the same applies to a Single or an EP) should be communicated using the ReleaseType field within DDEX and not added to the release title (check with your preferred aggregator for clarification on ReleaseType entry).
+The album release type (e.g., Single) should be communicated using the subtitle tag and not added to the release title.
 Some services will automatically concatenate "Single" or "EP" to the release title.
 Content owners should allow the Digital Merchant to concatenate tags as they deem necessary and should utilize individual tagging for their content where available.

 Albums that have been remastered or reissued, should consider utilizing a subtitle tag where available.
-The Subtitle field within DDEX should be used to distinguish different versions and/or variants of the same release.

-AlbumTitle: The Dark Side of the Moon

-SubTitle: 40th Anniversary
+- Title: The Dark Side of the Moon - SubTitle: 40th Anniversary